vaenow/cordova-plugin-pause-resume-download/README.md

 扩展CordovaFilePlugin，断点续下载

+# Platforms
+  * Android
+  * iOS

 # How-to

 Use `new PRD()` instead of `new FileTransfer()`

-and the rest of usage is the same as [cordova-plugin-file-transfer](https://www.npmjs.com/package/cordova-plugin-file-transfer).
+and the rest of usage is the same as [cordova-plugin-file-transfer # download](https://www.npmjs.com/package/cordova-plugin-file-transfer#download).

 ```js